swiftlang/swift-evolution/proposals/0204-add-last-methods.md

 }
 ```

-You can try out the usage (but not really the performance) of these methods by copying [this gist](https://gist.github.com/natecook1000/45c3df2aa5f84a834063329a478c7972) into a playground.
+You can try out the usage (but not really the performance) of the `last...` methods by copying [this gist](https://gist.github.com/natecook1000/45c3df2aa5f84a834063329a478c7972) into a playground.

 ## Source compatibility

 The addition of the `last(where:)`, `lastIndex(where:)`, and `lastIndex(of:)` methods is strictly additive and should have no impact on existing code.

+The name changes to `index(of:)` and `index(where:)` are easily migratable, and will be deprecated in Swift 4.2 before being removed in Swift 5.

 ## Effect on ABI stability & API resilience